-A recent investment in a portable metabolic gas analyser opens up more services on offer.
+A recent investment in a portable metabolic gas analyser called PNOE adds to the services on offer.
 The main two are calculating a client’s resting metabolic rate and their VO2Max.

 The resting metabolic rate test is used to determine the proportion of energy that the client spends per day coming from carbohydrate and what proportion comes from fat.
 Knowing this ratio is a vital component in tailored diet and exercise prescription for weight loss.
 It will also give us an accurate calorie intake required for a client’s basic requirements, from which a suitable daily calorie intake can be determined.

 People looking to lose weight should have a high proportion of their daily calorie expenditure coming from their fat stores, ie to be efficient at fat oxidation.
 This is what leads to successful and lasting weight loss.